Rhymes for Young Ghouls: Plot

 One day, Aila's drug money is stolen.
 Her predicament is complicated when her father Joseph is released from prison and returns to the Red Crow Reserve.
 Relations between daughter and father are initially frayed; Aila resents her father for not being there, while Joseph is unhappy that his daughter is involved in the drug business.
 Aila and three friends later hatch a plot to break into St. Dymphna's with the assistance of one of the resident boys, Jujijj, and steal the required money.
 However, Burner betrays them to Popper, who arrests Joseph on trumped-up property damage charges and sends Aila to St. Dymphna's.

-During her induction, Aila is shorn of her long braids and imprisoned in a cell.
-However, she is freed by a local resident boy.
+During her induction, Aila is shorn of her long braids and imprisoned in a cell; while she is captive, she witnesses a vision of her brother, who guides her in a dream-state to a mass grave behind St. Dymphna's, exposing the atrocities that occurred there.
+She is eventually freed by a local resident boy.
 Seeking revenge against Popper, Aila and her friends don Halloween costumes and break into St Dymphna's.
 They free Joseph and steal from Popper's office.
 After escaping, Aila reconciles with her father, who tells her that she is not to blame for the death of her mother and the cycle of abuse that occurred at St Dymphna's.

 However, Popper catches up with them and knocks Joseph down with a rifle butt.
 Popper attempts to rape Aila but is shot dead by the local resident boy who freed Aila.
 To protect the young boy and his daughter, Joseph takes the fall for killing Popper.
-Gisigu, a friend of her grandfather, becomes her mentor and promises to help steer her away from dealing with drugs.
-Aila also befriends the young boy who saved her and her dad from Popper.
+Gisigu, a friend of her grandfather, becomes her mentor and promises to help steer her away from the influence of drug-dealing.
+Aila also befriends the young boy who saved her and her father from Popper.

 Production

-Prospector Films of Montreal produced the film, which was shot from 21 October to 22 November 2012.
+Inspiration and mission

+In a press material's release following the films announcement, Barnaby noted that he was "one of the rare Indians whose introduction to his heritage on film did not come from a misrepresented stereotype but from another native filmmaker whose subject was a member of [his] own community."
+This was in reference to documentary filmmaker Alanis Obomsawin's visit to his home community on the Mi'kmaq reserve of Listuguj in 1981; Obomsawin had come to document the resistance of a community member to raids by Sûreté du Québec sparked by conflicts over salmon fishing rights in the area.
+Barnaby stated that, "from that moment on," having witnessed the man's testimony, he "equated film with social protest, pride and strength."
+He elaborated:“If I could sum up a mission statement with one phrase, 'I want to make being Indian cool again.'
+I want to take our images, our lives, our languages and represent them truthfully on screen.”